akalenuk/bismut/README.md

 Bismut
 ======
-This is a hierarchical color tracker.
+This is a hierarchical colored work tracker.
 Like a traditional bug/task tracker but with multicolored hierarchical items so your whole project looks a bit like a bismuth crystal, and you can see its status immediately just by looking at the tasks at hand.

 ![Bismuth crystal](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Bismuth_%285109110719%29.jpg/800px-Bismuth_%285109110719%29.jpg)